 Perhaps you need to see how many incidents there are to a patrol area, but you only have their location (which hasn’t yet been associated to a patrol area).
 Or you may want to see which patrol area has whichever incidents contained within.
 A spatial join allows you to combine these datasets to get a more detailed look at what’s going on in the specified area.

 In the example below, incident points are joined with patrol areas.
 Those incident points that fall within a patrol area will now contain the field (row) values from both datasets.
 Take a look:

 Those are some of the more common ways of preparing your data within ArcGIS Insights.
 While you don’t have to perform all of those functions, or you decide to perform more in prep, the goal is to make it as simple as possible.
 The benefit of ArcGIS Insights is that the data preparation occurs in a single application, and when complete you can move seamlessly into the next step of this process.

 Let’s move on to what happens after you get your data nicely cleaned and prepped.
 In the next section, you’ll learn about some of the ways ArcGIS Insights helps with visualization and analysis.
 You’ve got your data plotted, now let’s dive a bit deeper.

 VISUALIZATION & ANALYSIS

-Let’s consider a hypothetical… your chief has set a priority of reducing burglaries citywide as part of the agency’s ILP strategy.
-You need to understand recent citywide trends for that type of crime, then drill down to uncover actionable intelligence that can be used to drive their crime reduction strategy.
+Let’s consider a hypothetical… your chief has set a priority of reducing burglaries citywide as part of the agency’s data-driven policing strategy.
+You need to understand recent citywide trends for that type of crime, then drill down to uncover actionable information that can be used to drive their crime reduction strategy.
 We’ll start by looking at the matter of when.